 If you are in need of quick relationship skills and tools training, or patient long term processing and restructuring, I will be there as a support, a guide, and a safe space.
 Research tells us that couples tend to wait an average of 6- 7 years after the onset of an issue prior to seeking help for it.
 Can you imagine going 6-7 years with a broken bone before going to the doctor?
 Therapy is a space where you can work towards creating your own version of your best life.
 I am Jacqueline Wielick and I am here to help you improve your relationship.

 Together, we have the ability to create new ways of being in this world.
 I believe that our attachments and connections to others have a tremendously significant impact on our wellbeing and how we experience ourselves and our lives- and when you are in a crisis, you need practical help fast.
 I have a deep passion for all of life’s relationships, and you will see my passion come out in my work through my patience, strengths-based outlook, and understanding.
 I am passionate about research, science, and seeking new knowledge- continually bringing to you the cutting edge of what really works.
-I have my Masters of Science in Marriage and Family Therapy from San Diego State University, where I received a training that focused on research, multiculturalism, and hands on training.
-I am currently working as a Marriage and Family Therapy Intern (MFTI).
+I have my Masters of Science in Marriage and Family Therapy from San Diego State University, where I received a training that focused on research, multiculturalism and hands-on training.
+I am currently working as an Associate Marriage and Family Therapist.

 Outside of therapy, my passions in life include food, coffee, and nurturing the relationships I am so thankful to have in my life.